-mented form or as undocumented experience and practice.
+information already exists, either in documented form or as undocumented experience and practice.
 This information may be fragmented, scattered, and unevaluated.
 As a consequence, full knowledge of what has been learned about a problem may not be brought to bear on its solution.
 Costly research findings may go unused, valuable experience may be overlooked, and due consideration may not be given to recommended practices for solving or alleviating the problem.